-- "5.1.4.1.
-The documentation package required by paragraph 3. of this Regulation enabling the Type Approval Authority to evaluate the emission control strategies and the systems on-board the vehicle and engine to ensure the correct operation of NO_x control measures, as well as the documentation packages required in Annex 10 (off-cycle emissions), Annexes 9A and 9B (OBD) and Annex 15 to this Regulation (dual-fuel engines), shall be made available in the two following partsinclude the following information: - (a) The "formal documentation package" that may be made available to interested parties upon requestA full description of the inducement system required by Annex 11, including the associated monitoring strategies; - (b) The "extended documentation package" that shall remain strictly confidential-The description of the anti-tampering measures considered in paragraph 3.1.4.(b) and in paragraph 3.2.4.(a)."
+"5.1.4.1.
+The documentation package required by paragraph 3. of this Regulation enabling the Type Approval Authority to evaluate the emission control strategies and the systems on-board the vehicle and engine to ensure the correct operation of $NO_x$ control measures, as well as the documentation packages required in Annex 10 (off-cycle emissions), Annexes 9A and 9B (OBD) and Annex 15 to this Regulation (dual-fuel engines), shall include the following information:

+- (a) A full description of the inducement system required by Annex 11, including the associated monitoring strategies; - (b) The description of the anti-tampering measures considered in paragraph 3.1.4.(b) and in paragraph 3.2.4.(a)."

 "5.2.4.
-For the dilute testing of positive ignition engines by using an exhaust dilution system, it is permitted to use analyser systems that meet the general requirements and calibration procedures of UN Regulation No. 83 or Regulation No. [154].
+For the dilute testing of positive ignition engines by using an exhaust dilution system, it is permitted to use analyser systems that meet the general requirements and calibration procedures of UN Regulation No. 83 or UN Regulation No. 154.
 In this case, the provisions of paragraph 9. and Appendix 2 to Annex 4 to this Regulation shall not apply.

-However, the test procedures in paragraph 7. of Annex 4 to this Regulation and the emission calculations provided in paragraph 8. of Annex 4 shall apply. "
+However, the test procedures in paragraph 7. of Annex 4 to this Regulation and the emission calculations provided in paragraph 8. of Annex 4 shall apply."